Anthurium forgetii – Velvet Shield Plant

 Origin

-Native to Colombia, where it grows as an epiphyte in humid cloud forests.
+This plant is native to Colombia, South America, where it grows in tropical cloud forests.

 Light